 No matter what your dream is, it is sure to require patience.
 The greatest gifts are those that transpire everywhere else in your life once your hardy seeds are planted.

 A few years ago I learned this first-hand when I had the option of either waiting two months for a company to re-sod a patch of lawn or plant seeds.
-Of course I was too impatient to wait for re-sodding so I planted seeds.
-I waited in excited anticipation each day as I watered and literally watched the grass grow, which took longer than two months.
+Of course I was too impatient to wait for re-sodding, so I planted seeds.
+I waited in excited and joyful anticipation each day as I watered and literally watched the grass grow, which, in the end, took longer than two months.
 This analogy could pretty much sum up my entire life.
 Once you plant your seeds, do your part in keeping them nurtured, have gratitude for the elements of assistance and adversity, and let the growth itself bring you joy and fill you up so that you can take that into other areas of your life.

 This spring, as I look out my back window at the amazing view, in a new place, I have a problem.
 My dog, Favre, has completely destroyed the lawn.
 It’s not his fault, he has nowhere else to go and it is a much smaller area that he had in his old home.
 I refuse to plant grass seeds or even re-sod this time because I know it will be futile.
 I am looking for fruitful.

 I have a plan.
 I am going to plant and seed creeping thyme in the entire area, which is supposed to withstand many elements – including dog urine.
 I am aware of the potential negatives such as that it may attract bees, and that in my location the exposure to wind and cold my make it difficult.
 But thyme is safe for pets, I don’t have flowerbeds, so I don’t have to worry about over-creeping – and my friend tells me they are relentlessly creepy.

 Again the analogy: it is time to plant new and different seeds.